 Two years later on 17 December 1714 his power would increase when he became the deputy proprietor to Lord Craven.
 The next time Knight appears is in 1715 when the colonial government of North Carolina authorized Knight to receive prisoners from Virginia and bring them to trial before a magistrate with a compensation of 20c for each prisoner.
 That same year he was made the ventryman in the West Parish of the Pasquotank Precinct of the Anglican Church.
 Two years later in 1717 on 1 August Knight was selected to become the "Governor and advice and consent of the Council . . .
 Chief Justice of the Province," where he would serve until shortly before his death.

 That same year in 1717 on 5 June he purchased a tract of land near Bath that was called Archbell Point.
 The property had previously belonged to one of the original pioneering settlers of North Carolina named Landgrave Robert Daniel and Knight purchased it from his widow.
 Following the purchase of this land, Tobias Knight soon gained a powerful neighbor; Charles Eden.

 On 22 November of 1718 the infamous pirate Edward 'Blackbeard' Teach would be slain during the Battle of Ocracoke Inlet by Robert Maynard who was commissioned by Governor Alexander Spotswood to track down and eliminate the pirates.
-Following the engagement Maynard would find correspondance between Knight and Blackbeard that greatly implicated him according to Spotswood.
+Following the engagement Maynard would find correspondence between Knight and Blackbeard that greatly implicated him according to Spotswood.
 The note read;